chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 #### Time-bound
 Meetings and calls are short-lived events: meeting rooms run out, working hours elapse, and people get progressively exhausted after 20 minutes.

 When you have a limited amount of time to discover, think, and decide, you're more likely to rush and make a poor decision.
 Just a couple of weeks ago I was involved in a lengthy discussion involving a lot of unknowns and trade-offs.
 The meeting this discussion took place in came to an end due to exhaustion and end of the working day, this led to a decision to be made there & then, purely because we ran out of time.
-Can you imagine, days or years later, someone asking "How come this was done this way?", and the answer bring "Oh we ran out of time and made a call".
+Can you imagine, months or years later, someone asking "How come this was done this way?", and the answer being "Oh we ran out of time and made a call".

 Asynchronous, digital discussions don't inherently lead to this outcome, you can start on one morning, and control when you end the discussion and make a decision.
 If uncertainty is still high, you can prolong the decision-making process.
 When you're finished, you can go back and read what was said and by whom.
 Because of the digital medium, you can even run anonymous polls if you wish to limit the number of options and time.

 #### Limited exposure
 With physical meetings, spatial constraints limit the number of people involved.
-The causes siloing.
-Natural to any organisation, and in this case it prevents you from leveraging the available talent within the organisation (wisdom of the crowd).
+This causes siloing.
+Siloing is natural to any organisation, and it often prevents you from leveraging the available talent within the organisation (wisdom of the crowd).

 Unknown knowns are the facts and skills, the value within your company you're not aware of.
 Or maybe you are aware but forgot about, or consciously excluded because you feared it would delay the decision.